blackpandan/go/README.md

 # This is a go test run
 <img src="./go.png" alt="go programming lanaguage logo">

-go is a language that was designed by google, let's just call it c with garbabge collection and other benefits
+#### go is a language that was designed by google, it is syntactically similar to c with garbabge collection and other benefits
+#### it has memory safety, structural typing and CSP-style concurrency,

 to run it: